BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 non-loot-pool parts of Enemy Enhancer would still be active (such as faster enemy animations, etc).

+**Note:** Cold Dead Hands is incompatible with BL2 Reborn, and using the two together has been known to cause crashes.

 This mod overwrites/disables much of the functionality in my own "Better Loot" mod, but it's designed to work fine with both enabled (so long as this mod appears later in your patch file).
 The "Better Loot" improvements